IMMIGRATION LAW

 Why submit a petition to remove conditions of the 10-year card?

-If your green card is valid for ten years, you need to renew your green card it if it is lost, stolen, already expired or about to expire in 6 months.
-You can also submit a request to renew if your green card has typographical errors on it such as errors in the spelling of your names, date of birth, or other personal data.
+If your Green Card is valid for ten years, you need to renew your Green Card if it is lost, stolen, already expired or about to expire in 6 months.
+You can also submit a request to renew if your Green Card has typographical errors on it such as errors in the spelling of your names, date of birth, or other personal data.

 What should I expect once I submit the I-90 application?

-First you submit the application to renew green card by mail or online and along with the filing fee.
+First, you submit the Green Card Renewal Application by mail or online along with the filing fee.
 Then you can expect to receive a biometrics notice so that you can provide fingerprints to USCIS.
-Lately however, USCIS has been able to use previously capture fingerprints and they electronically review them.
-So you may instead receive a notice that says, we have been able to reuse your fingerprints, we do not need you to appear for a new appointment.
+Lately, however, USCIS has been able to use previously captured fingerprints and they electronically review them.
+So you may instead receive a notice that says, we have been able to reuse your fingerprints—we do not need you to appear for a new appointment.
 The notice looks like this below.
 And the content is the same for many different types of applications.

 Fingerprints-notice-previous-capture-1-768x605